Optimal Policy Choices Under Uncertainty: Introduction

 While empirical Bayes methods are typically used in economics for denoising or ranking, in this paper I apply them to a policymaking decision problem.
 Another paper that proposes empirical Bayes methods in a policymaking setting is \cite{yamin2025poverty}, who studies the problem of how to allocate cash transfers to minimize poverty using noisy measures of income.
 That paper shows in theory and in simulations that a nonparametric empirical Bayes approach to allocating transfers outperforms a sample plug-in approach.
 Similarly, in this paper I prove that an empirical Bayes approach to decision-making can perform better than a sample plug-in approach in a related but distinct policymaking setting.

 The literature in Bayesian statistical decision theory is deeply related to the large literature on empirical Bayes methods, which dates back to the seminal work of \cite{robbins1956empirical} and has since been expanded by many researchers in various fields \citep[and numerous others]{jiang2009general, efron2012large, koenker2014convex, jiang2020general, gu2023invidious, soloff2024multivariate, chen2022empirical}.
-This paper specifically builds upon the nonparametric maximum likelihood approach, pioneered by \cite{kiefer1956consistency}, for multivariate, heteroscedastic empirical Bayes, as developed by \cite{soloff2024multivariate}.
-I extend results on mean squared error risk bounds in this literature to allow for a multivariate location-scale family of distributions and derive finite-sample rates of convergence directly for the social welfare measure of interest.
+The nonparametric empirical Bayes approach in this paper builds upon the nonparametric maximum likelihood approach, pioneered by \cite{kiefer1956consistency}, for multivariate, heteroscedastic empirical Bayes, as developed by \cite{soloff2024multivariate}.
+I extend results on mean squared error risk bounds in this literature to allow for a multivariate location-scale family of distributions and derive rates of convergence directly for the social welfare measure of interest.

 \paragraph{Outline} The rest of the paper proceeds as follows.
 In Section \ref{sec2}, I characterize the optimal local change to spending for the oracle planner under statistical uncertainty, showing that posterior mean benefits and net costs are sufficient statistics.
 In Section \ref{sec3}, I show that replacing these posterior means with raw sample estimates can lead to suboptimal decisions.
-I then propose an empirical Bayes approach that recovers the oracle planner’s performance asymptotically.
-Section \ref{sec4} applies the method to 68 policies studied by \cite{hendren2020unified} and shows that accounting for statistical uncertainty through empirical Bayes shrinkage can reverse the welfare implications of policy changes.
-Section \ref{sec5} concludes.
+I then propose an empirical Bayes approach to estimate posterior means that recovers the oracle planner's performance asymptotically.
+Section \ref{sec4} presents simulations and Section \ref{sec5} applies the method to 127 policies studied by \cite{hendren2020unified} and \cite{hahn2024welfare}.
+Section \ref{sec6} concludes.